loum/nparcel/doc/source/init.rst

 Environment Initialisation
 ==========================

-The Nparcel B2C software package is available to all system users.
+The Toll Parcel Portal B2C software package is available to all system users.
 However, the environment needs to be initialised and configured for any of the functionality to be useful.

 Fresh Install
 -------------